cosmos72/gomacro/doc/features-and-limitations.md

 * line comments starting with #! in addition to //
 * basic types: booleans, integers, floats, complex numbers, strings (and iota)
 * interfaces imported from compiled code, as for example `interface{}`, `error`, `fmt.Stringer`...
-  (new interfaces can be declared inside interpreted code, but they are not yet functional)
+* new interfaces can be declared inside interpreted code
 * constant, variable and type declaration, including untyped constants
 * Go 1.9 type aliases (experimental)
 * unary and binary operators